-An existing City 8-inch-diameter sewer line along West 103rd Street would be upsized to a 12inch-diameter sewer line and would extend to the Project Site, with a capacity of 0.83 cfs (or 0.54 MGD).
-With proposed improvements along West 103rd Street to upsize the existing 8-inchdiameter sewer line to a 12-inch-diameter sewer line extended to the Project Site, the existing City collector sewer lines and LACSD sewer system would have adequate capacity to serve the Proposed Project.
+An existing City 8-inch diameter sewer line along 103rd Street would be upsized to a 12-inch diameter sewer line and would extend to the Project Site, with a capacity of 0.83 CFS (or 0.54 MGD).
+With proposed improvements along 103rd Street to upsize the existing 8-inch diameter sewer line to a 12-inch diameter sewer line extended to the Project Site, the existing City collector sewer lines and LACSD sewer system would have adequate capacity to serve the Proposed Project.

 The wastewater generated by the Proposed Project would be treated at the JWPCP, which has a maximum treatment capacity of 400 MGD and currently provides treatment for a peak flow of 330 MGD.
 Including peak flows of the Adjusted Baseline projects, the JWPCP provides treatment for a peak flow of 332.38 MGD.
-Thus, the JWPCP has the capacity to treat an additional 67.62 MGD of peak wastewater flows.
-The Proposed Project water demand is estimated to be 0.056 MGD.62 Peak wastewater flows from the Proposed Project are assumed to be 0.14 MGD,63 which is two and half times the Proposed Project's water demand estimate of 0.056 MGD.
-Assuming peak wastewater flows of 0.14 MGD from the Proposed Project this would be less than 1 percent of the available capacity of the JWPCP.
-Because the surrounding
+Thus, the JWPCP has the capacity to treat an additional 67.62 MGD of wastewater.
+As shown on Table 3.15-15, the Proposed Project would generate a total peak flow of 0.70 MGD, which would be approximately one percent of the JWPCP's available capacity.
+According to the LACSD Will Serve Letter for the Proposed Project, which can be found in Appendix L, the JWPCP would have sufficient capacity to treat all wastewater generated from the Proposed Project.
+49 Because the surrounding sewer mains and JWPCP would have adequate capacity to serve the Proposed Project, this impact would be less than significant.